TriumphLLC/Blend4Web/doc_src/developers.rst

 In most cases this will not affect the performance of the app by any means.
 However, some DOM events related to mouse cursor or touch position may carry incorrect information.
 This occurs because the coordinates obtained from the corresponding events are measured relative to the origin of the browser window, while the engine works with the coordinate space of the Canvas element itself (its origin is located in the top left corner).

-1) If the top left corner of the Canvas element matches the top left corner of the browser window and is fixed in it's position (non-movable) then it's sufficient to use event.clientX and event.clientY coordinates of the input events or :b4wref:`mouse.get_coords_x()`/:b4wref:`mouse.get_coords_y()` methods.
+1) If the top left corner of the Canvas element matches the top left corner of the browser window and is fixed in its position (non-movable) then it's sufficient to use event.clientX and event.clientY coordinates of the input events or :b4wref:`mouse.get_coords_x()`/:b4wref:`mouse.get_coords_y()` methods.

 .. code-block:: javascript